ilsemae/SpheroBall/sphero_ball_real/README.md

     rosservice call calibrate_spheros 1

 which will turn off the main LED on each robot and turn on the small heading LED in its place.
-Physically turn each robot so that its heading LED is facing in the positive x-direction.
+Physically turn each robot so that its heading LED is facing in the positive *x*-direction.
 Once all the robots are calibrated, run

     rosservice call calibrate_spheros 0